xapp-ai/documentation/docs/data/analytics-basics.md

 - **Total Users** Total users is simply a count of all the unique users within a given time period.

 - **Total Sessions** Total sessions is a count of all the unique sessions within a given time period.
 It is possible for one user to have many sessions within the same time period.

-## Data Retention

-All event driven data that is used for analytics and application optimizations is stored in two locations, fast access and cold storage.
-The fast access data is available through the web application for three months.
-The cold storage data is stored indefinitely.